Smriti04501/DATADEN/README.md

 ![Screenshot (42)](https://user-images.githubusercontent.com/68649921/170031097-3c750c43-6f8a-4b60-8c29-677490cb074f.png)

+## Deployed website link:

+Link to the deployed website: https://share.streamlit.io/smriti04501/dataden/main/app.py

+**(IMPORTANT NOTE: This is the new link for the depoyed website and the previous link (link given in the form) is not working due to authentication issues.)**

+**PLEASE CLICK ON THE LINK ABOVE TO CHECKOUT THE WEBSITE**

 ## About the app:

 *DataDen* is a holistic one-stop solution for automotive businesses to analyze customer & company data through intuitive statistical & graphical reports.
 This user-friendly application is designed for better comprehension of data which can further be used to: